KhushbuB/docs/chapter_4/creating_a_ansible_service.md

 5. Select *Ansible playbook* as a catalog item type from the dropdown menu.

-6. Add a appropriate name to the catalog item which ever you think is good.
+6. Add a appropriate name to the catalog item what ever you think is good.

 7. Give a discription to this catalog item.

-8. Enable the option of displayimg the item in catalog.
+8. Enable the option of displaying the item in catalog.
 By default it is disabled.

 9. Select the catalog you wish to work on and have been added before as we have seen it previously.
 ![Add Catalog Item](../images/chapter4/Add_Catalog_Item.png "Add Catalog Item")